|Duration : 40 Weeks|

 - Applicants are required to be 18 years old and above.

-In addition, all the applicants are required to have successfully completed an LLN test and demonstrate competence as working at Level 4 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).
+In addition, all the applicants are required to have successfully completed an ACSF test and demonstrate competence as working at Level 4 for all indicators to enroll for this qualification (issued within the last 12 months from the time of admission).

 It is also essential for the student to possess basic computer skills.

 Aboriginal and Torres Strait Islanders are encouraged to apply.

 If you have a disability or disorder or on any long term medications that will require reasonable adjustments to fulfil these requirements, then please declare in your course application.